dwilliams6683/blinkpibridge/README.md

 ## 10. Blink Settings

-You can use whatever settings you prefer for the Clip Length and Rearm time for the cameras.
+You can use whatever settings you prefer for the Clip Length and Rearm Time for the cameras.
 I found these to be the best for my particular use case.

-I honestly would err on having a clip length less than the total WAIT_TIME defined in the script.
-Having this being larger than the wait time, will keep the device from unbinding the backing file at times, especially if the camera is recording 60 second clips.
-If you do increase the Clip length, make sure to adjust the WAIT_TIME appropriately.
+I recommend keeping the Clip Length shorter than the WAIT_TIME defined in the script.
+If the Clip Length exceeds WAIT_TIME (especially at 60 seconds), the system may delay unbinding.
+If you raise Clip Length, adjust WAIT_TIME accordingly.

 | Setting     | Value          | Reasoning                                         |
 |-------------|----------------|--------------------------------------------------|